Social work: Clinical social work

 Maria Littig

-“I was particularly impressed by the close link between the academic content of the course and the systematic reflection of my own professional actions.
+"I was particularly impressed by the close link between the scientific content of the course and the systematic reflection of my own professional actions.
 As a result, I am now much more aware of issues such as chronic illnesses, psychosocial problems and marginalization.
 Since then, not only has my own professional attitude changed fundamentally, but also my way of working, incorporating a bio-psycho-social understanding.
 From the very beginning, I was able to integrate theories from my studies directly into my sociotherapeutic work and thus also question processes.
 I quickly experienced the first positive changes in my direct client work, which in turn motivated me to continue deepening my knowledge.
 Studying clinical social work gave me the opportunity to realize and develop myself professionally.
-I was very lucky to receive the full support of my colleagues and superiors right from the start.”
+I was very lucky to receive full support from my colleagues and superiors right from the start."

 Maria Littig (Clinical Social Worker M.A.)